Let's explore the three core elements that make up 3D objects in Three.js: Geometry, Materials, and Mesh.

 mesh.position.z = 3;

-// Set the position
+// Setting position

 mesh.position.set(x, y, z);

-// or
+// Or

 mesh.position.x = 1;